benjaminhuo/openfaas-runtime/README.md

 ### Code of Conduct

-This plugin is by no means part of [CNCF](https://www.cncf.io/) but we abide by its [code of conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md)
+These templates are by no means part of [CNCF](https://www.cncf.io/) but we abide by its [code of conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md)